 Advancing the field of nursing is not only a professional success, but a personal success as well.
 Nursing is not a conscious choice that was cultivated by a college advisor or a team of psychologists; it is who I am–it is my past, present and future.
 My natural inclination lead me to the field of nursing where I wholly and unwittingly applied myself and found immeasurable stimulation and satisfaction.
 For me, nursing is not merely an opportunity for a sustaining career, it is who I am; care giving has always been and will continue to be a way of life.

-My most popular posts are Bullying in Nursing and New York City Nurses Don’t Make as Much as You Think.
+Other popular posts: Bullying in Nursing and New York City Nurses Don’t Make as Much as You Think.